-How much do employees carrying out similar roles receive
+How much do employees with similar skills/roles earn?

-Find out how much employees carrying out similar roles are paid.
-The key is to demonstrate your views with good examples of similar jobs both inside and outside the firm.
-Benchmark your salary against the Robert Walters Salary Survey in your sector.
+Research the market and find out how much employees carrying out similar roles are paid.
+The key is to present a clear and confident argument with examples of similar jobs both inside and outside the organisation.